RubioApps/Rubify/README.md

     </Directory>
 ```
 ## MiniDLNA setup
-You must setup the minidlna.conf file to fore the refresh and inofity correctly.
+You must setup the minidlna.conf file to force the refresh.
 Hereinafter a functional example:
 ```
 user=minidlna
 media_dir=A,/path/to/your/uploads